DHNishi/LocalFontAccess/explainer.md

 have a list of fonts installed on the system as a FontDescription.
 A FontDescription contains both the font face (`fontDescription.family`) and the font style (`fontDescription.style`).
 For example, a FontDescription may consist of
 "Arial" family and "Bold Italic" style and would refer to the Arial font that is both Bold and Italic.
-Designers often do not want programmatic bold and italic versions of a font, but instead want the local font's specific implementation.
+Designers often do not want programmatic bold and italic versions of a font, but instead want a local font's specific implementation.
 Thus, we need to give a list of all font faces and their defined styles.

 # To Get a Font Blob